unframework/article-modular-front-end/src/starting-point.md

 # Starting Point

 It's a miracle: we just woke up from a 15-year coma that started in 2000 and deprived us from the fun of watching modern web frameworks duke it out in Internet comment threads over the years.

 Now, we want to get back to doing what we love - building software that does useful things, on the Web.

-We still remember the computer science basics, and have quickly brushed up on modern web technologies available in a typical browser.
+We still remember the computer science basics, are comfortable with simple object-oriented programming (OOP) and have quickly brushed up on modern web technologies available in a typical browser.

 ## Runtime Environment